sixpounder/jql/README.md

 ## Features

-- Small footprint: no prototype polluting
+- 🤏 Small size: ~15kb gzipped
-- Small size
+- ☝️ Only one small external dependency
-- Only one small external dependency
+- 👣 Small footprint: no prototype polluting
-- No reason behind it 🤷
+- 🤷 No reason behind it

 ## Usage